isomerpages/moe-bendemeersec/_resources/MOE FAS Application.md

 Parents/Guardians may apply for MOE FAS through the following modes:

 *   You can apply [online](https://go.gov.sg/moe-efas).
 *   Alternatively, you can download the [MOE FAS Application form](/files/Forparents/Moefas/MOE_FAS_Application_Form_2025.pdf) or collect a copy at your child’s school.
-Submit the completed form directly to the school together with your supporting documents to the General Office by 29 Dec 2024, Friday.

 For more information on the MOE Financial Assistance Scheme (FAS), please refer to the MOE website <a target="_blank" href="https://www.moe.gov.sg/financial-matters/financial-assistance">here</a>.